anita-app/anita/landing/src/app/blog/articles/2021-11-10 porting-from-angular-to-react.md

       </div>
     );

-For now, we keep the dummy text, we will add the actual content later.
+For now, we keep the placeholder text, we will add the actual content later.
 We will also take care of implementing the open/close functionality for the sidebar later.
 First we take care of state management.
-In this way as we port the app we can easily change the state and the layout will be updated.

 ## Porting state management from NgRx to Redux

-Because in the Angular app we use NgRx, which is essentially the same thing as Redux, to maintain the same state management logic we use Redux also in our React app.

-First, let's add Redux and React-Redux to our project.
+In the Angular version of Anita we used [`NgRx`](https://ngrx.io/), which «*provides reactive state management for Angular apps inspired by [`Redux`](https://redux.js.org/)*».
+As a matter of fact I decided to use NgRx precisely because it is very similar to Redux.

+This is very convenient when porting Anita from Angular to React.
+As we move the code to React we can easily change the calls to the store of `NgRx` to the one of `Redux`, and everything will "just work".
+Normally this wouldn't be easily achievable because `NgRx` in Angular is loaded as a [singleton Service](https://angular.io/guide/singleton-services).
+Singleton Services must be initialized by Angular and therefore their instances are only available inside Angular elements, such as Services and Components.

+Thanks to a dirty trick I've been using for years, we can get around this problem.
+We can initialize the store of `NgRx` in a custom Service, and pass a reference to the initialized store to a constant that can be imported anywhere in the Angular app.

+Angular Services must be initialized in classes with the `@Injectable` decorator, like so:

+    export const stateData = {
+      ngRxStore: undefined
+    };

+    @Injectable({
+      providedIn: 'root'
+    })
+    export class StateDataService {

+      constructor(
+        private store: Store<ReducerTypes>
+      ) {
+        this.initRedux();
+      }

+      // This is the "dirty" trick
+      public initRedux(): void {
+        stateData.ngRxStore = this.store;
+      }

+    }

+There are two things to note here:

+- `private store: Store<ReducerTypes>` initalizes `NgRx` according to the logic governing [Angular singleton Services](https://angular.io/guide/singleton-services)
+- `stateData` is an Object on which we set the initialized store or `NgRx`.

+In JavaScript using `=` to assign an `Object` to another variable does not create a new `Object`.
+The `=` operator assigns to the variable a reference to the `Object` already in memory.
+This is why we use `stateData.ngRxStore = this.store`.
+We assign the store to `stateData.ngRxStore`.
+And because that is a mere reference to the original `Object`, accessing the properties of `stateData.ngRxStore`, such as `dispatch`, actually means accessing the Singleton Service of `NgRx` initialized by Angular.

+Now we can import `stateData` in any file and use it to access the store without having to initialize it.
+We can access the store from anywhere in the app without the need to Inject the `NgRx` Store in the constructor.
+Doing so we can keep most of the code as vanilla TypeScript/JavaScript and not as Angular Services.
+This is way most of the code of the Angular version of Anita was in the `libs` folder, and not in the `ng-services` one.

+This trick has proven to be quite useful in the past, and also in this case it is very convenient as we can transfer all non-angular code to React.
+All we need to do in the React app is to import the Redux `store` and replace `stateData.ngRxStore` with store.
+For example, in the `CurrentProjectSetter` class in `src/app/libs/project-helpers/project-handlers` we can now use `store.dispatch` instead of `stateData.ngRxStore.dispatch`.
+The rest of the code remains the same.

+To do so, however, we must first initialize Redux in the React app.
+Let's start by adding `redux` and `react-redux` to the React project:

     yarn add react-redux redux